 One thing I’ve always liked about Yoast SEO is that it tells you where to focus in order to best optimize each piece of content of your website.
 By selecting one keyword on which to base your writing, you create better, more relevant content for your reader while helping the search engines do their jobs.

-The plugin gives you three tabs to help with the SEO process.
+The plugin gives you several features to help with the SEO process.
 The first, shown below, enables you to select your focus keyword phrase.
 The SEO Title (what appears at the tab of your browser) and Meta Description create the snippet that will appear in the search engine results pages.
 Craft both in a way that attracts searchers to click through to your website.

 Adding the focus keyword phrase enables the plugin to give you information on whether you have used the keyword in the right places.